axiom-of-choice/etl-conagua/README.md

-# reto-data
+# Data Engineering Challenge

 ## What is this repo for?

 This repository contains a solution to the challenge for the Data Engineer Position.

 ## How to use it?
-There are two ways to use the repo
+There are two ways to use the repo:

 ### Dockerized version